Singapore Tax Deduction Scheme for Angel Investors

 - Must be a senior management professional or executive with appropriate corporate senior management experience.

-- In addition, the investor must possess the following attributes:
+- In addition, the investor must demonstrate the ability to nurture investee companies by possessing the following attributes:

 - Rich business experience and acumen;